openharmony/docs/en/application-dev/reference/apis-performance-analysis-kit/js-apis-hisysevent-sys.md

-# @ohos.hiSysEvent (HiSysEvent) (System API)
+# @ohos.hiSysEvent (System Event Logging) (System API)

-The **HiSysEvent** module provides the system event logging functions, such as configuring trace points, subscribing to system events, and querying system events written to the event file.
+The **hiSysEvent** module provides the system event logging functions, such as configuring trace points, subscribing to system events, and querying system events written to the event file.

 > **NOTE**
 >